 Some of my fellow EMS workers will give to panhandlers, but only food.
 Food is appreciated, surely.
 But I bought a large pizza once for a group of users once and bought turkey dinner another time to others.
 While the gestures were appreciated, the food did not fare well for their stomachs that were not conditioned to that type of greasy food in such quantities.

 I always remember the time I asked one user who was standing in front of the Spanish Market if she wanted two dollars or for me to buy her anything she wanted for lunch.
 “Two dollars,” she said without hesitation.
-I gave her the two dollars, then went inside and in addition to my order of roast pork, yucca, rice and tostones, I asked for an alcapurria (a fritter made of plantain) and a champagne cola for my friend.
+I gave her the two dollars, then went inside and in addition to my order of roast pork, yucca, rice and tostones, I asked for an alcapurria (made of plantain) and a champagne cola for my friend.

 Two dollars has more value in a homeless heroin user’s world than food.
 The two dollars ends the body aching, the nausea, the stomach upset.
 It brings peace, forgetting, even if only temporary of their painful trail and current place.